On this page

 You must have a death certificate and a laissez-passer (body passport) or similar declaration to be able to transport mortal remains from the Netherlands to abroad and vice versa.
 The death certificate is issued by the municipality where the deceased person has passed away.
 Then a municipality in the Netherlands is able to issue an authorisation for burial or cremation.
 Mortal remains must be transported in an airtight zinc lined coffin or casket.

-When transporting mortal remains from or to a country that has not endorsed this Convention, you must also have a certificate from the competent authorities that specifies the name of the deceased and the place to which they are being conveyed.
+When transporting mortal remains to or from a country that has not ratified this Convention, you must also have a certificate from the competent authorities that specifies the name of the deceased and the place to which they are being conveyed.